 Having borne witness to many of the major events of the past 40 years—from the unfolding of the Cold War and the post-Cold War period, to wars in Iraq and Afghanistan and against the so-called Islamic State—my instincts tell me that the advent of artificial intelligence (AI) is set to be the most profoundly shaping influence of this century.
 Elsewhere, I’ve called AI a revolution in human affairs, as well as the next great technological race of our generation.
 This transformative technology will drive us into an entirely new security environment and will determine our ability to fight and win against foes with capabilities most people can only conceive of in sci-fi movies.

-CT scan analysis or precision surgery, AI will have the ability to reshape nearly every aspect of our day-to-day lives.
+But this issue goes far beyond myopic conversations about weaponized robots, autonomous killing systems, or advanced cyber-attacks.
+From self-driving cars to critical advances in medicine such as CT scan analysis or precision surgery, AI will have the ability to reshape nearly every aspect of our day-to-day lives.
 On a larger scale, AI and the related technologies it will generate will have the capacity to not only drastically augment any nation-state’s core economic and security capabilities, but rapidly redistribute the division of power in the world.
 Woe be unto any nation that falls behind in this race.
 For the moment, the United States is the center of gravity for AI innovation and application, but I fear without the unqualified and unambiguous support of this “America First” president and his administration, we will cede the field to other competitors, chief among them China.